gbit-is/LTP305-CircuitPython-class/README.md

 ltp.brightness(127)   # screen brightness at full
 ltp.brightness(64)    # Not too cold, not too warm

-ltp.sencCommand(address,frame)  # Send a raw I2c address/frame command to the device
+ltp.sendCommand(address,frame)  # Send a raw I2c address/frame command to the device

 ```